-The Corner of Hope is now in its 4th year and is continually proving to be a success having just received its first intake of children up to the age of 6.
+The Corner of Hope is now in its 7th year and is continually proving to be a success having had over 600 children graduate till date.

 Although we have come so far there is still much to do.
 For example, there is the consistent maintenance of the school building, the constant repair of teaching materials/uniforms and always the need for more housing both for staff and members of the community.

 The next phase of the project aims to provide a school which could open its doors to ages 6-12.
 We are already seeing a lot of excitement on the ground and a lot of interest from parents and potential teachers.

 For more information and current trip diaries including the latest developments from Kenya, go to AMI Corner of Hope